 A lover of life's little moments, Suzanne plans to spend the rest of her life collecting them.
 She wrote the Generation Mindful Manifesto as a love note to you:

 Hello and thank you for visiting Generation Mindful!

-I hope you'll join our community of parents, educators and therapists.
+I hope you'll join our community of mindful parents, educators, and therapists.
 Thank you for the difference you make each day.
-Together we can disrupt praise/punishment based child-rearing practices of old and replace them with evidence based practices rooted in connection and play.
+Together we can disrupt punitive child-rearing practices of old and replace them with evidence-based practices rooted in mindfulness, connection, and play.